 This file image shows Myanmar workers standing on the bank of the Irrawaddy River in the country's northernmost Kachin State.
 The building of a massive China-backed dam and hydroelectric power project on the river was suspended seven years ago over environmental and cultural concerns.
 The Chinese government is pushing for it to be restarted.
 (Photo by AFP)

 A Chinese embassy claim that a suspended controversial dam project in Myanmar's north has local community support has been refuted by a prominent Catholic Kachin leader.
-Manam Tu Ja

 The Chinese statement comes as China has been pushing for a restart of the controversial project, which has been suspended for seven years.

-.
+The government formed a commission on Aug.
+12, 2016, to review hydropower projects in the country including Myitsone Dam.
 The commission provided a report with recommendations on whether or not certain projects should proceed.
 The report was submitted to the president in November 2016 but its content has not been made public.
-Economic and strategic interests China

-has significant economic and strategic interests in the region and has several controversial hydroelectric dams scattered throughout Kachin State.
+China has significant economic and strategic interests in the region and has several controversial hydroelectric dams scattered throughout Kachin State.
 These projects are large-scale energy endeavors funded by China Power Investment Corporation and the China Datang Group.
 Most of the profits and electricity produced through these projects go back to China, analysts say.

 China has pushed its strategic and economic projects in Myanmar, which it has shielded at the United Nations over the Rohingya crisis.
 China has made the most of the Myanmar government's strained relationships with Western countries.